carlosperate/awesome-microbit/README.md

 ## Visual Programming Languages

-- [Microsoft Blocks](https://www.microbit.co.uk/create-code) - A Block interface that produces Touch Develop code.
+- [Microsoft Blocks](https://www.microbit.org/code/) - A Block interface that produces Touch Develop code.
-- [Code Kingdoms](https://www.microbit.co.uk/create-code) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
+- [Code Kingdoms](https://www.microbit.org/code/) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 - [PXT](https://codethemicrobit.com) - The Programming eXperience Toolkit for the micro:bit provides a Blocks interface with more capabilities than Microsoft Blocks.
-- [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using BBC micro:bit with Scratch / S2Bot as a bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
+- [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).

 ## Written Programming Languages

 - [MicroPython](http://microbit-micropython.readthedocs.io) - Port of MicroPython, a Python 3 implementation for microcontrollers and constrained environments.
 - [C/C++ runtime](https://lancaster-university.github.io/microbit-docs) - Guidance on how to start using the runtime in C/C++ including full documentation of the APIs, drivers, and types that make up the micro:bit runtime.
 Bluetooth documentation includes a link to the original *.hex file that ships on the micro:bit devices.
-- [Touch Develop](https://www.microbit.co.uk/create-code) - A flexible, text-based programming language with an interactive visual component.
+- [Touch Develop](https://www.microbit.org/code/) - A flexible, text-based programming language with an interactive visual component.
 - [PTX TypeScript](https://codethemicrobit.com) - The Programming eXperience Toolkit is based on a subset of TypeScript, which in itself is a superset of JavaScript.
 - [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 - [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Describes the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.